paulahage/skynet/portal/api-data-plans/README.md

-# API Address
+# API Data Plans
-API for getting address based in a postcode
+API for getting the data plans based in a postcode

 ## Endpoints:
 - [GET] `/getPlans`